crossbario/autobahn-js/doc/gettingstarted.rst

    </html>

-.. note:: We place restrictions on HTTP referers, so using the above in production would not work in most cases.
+.. note:: We place restrictions on HTTP referrers, so using the above in production would not work in most cases.

 For **production use**, please host |ab| yourself.